fmarani/blog/posts/trying-keda-http-addon.md

 +++
-title = "Trying KEDA HTTP addon" tags = ["keda", "kubernetes"] description = "Using for loops to generate lightly customized resources" date = "2024-04-02T18:19:15Z"
+title = "Trying KEDA HTTP addon" tags = ["keda", "kubernetes"] description = "Exploring how it builds on top of KEDA and testing how it performs" date = "2024-04-02T18:19:15Z"
 +++